 The CSP shall reasonably assist the Customer with its obligations, as specified under Article 28 GDPR.
-In the event that a Customer receives a data subject rights request for Customer Personal Data processed by the CSP, the CSP shall support the Customer in responding to such requests e.g. by (1) providing the Customer with the ability for the Customer to gather, modify or delete the data themselves, via the Cloud Services provided by the CSP or through standardised interactive interfaces or Customer Portals made available by the CSP to the Customer, and/or (2) providing additional reasonable assistance in gathering, modifying or deleting the data, to the extent such data is not accessible to the Customer.
+In the event that a Customer receives a data subject rights request for Customer Personal Data processed by the CSP, the CSP shall support the Customer in responding to such requests by (1) providing the Customer with the ability for the Customer to gather, modify or delete Customer Personal Data itself, via the Cloud Services provided by the CSP or through standardised interactive interfaces or Customer Portals made available by the CSP, and/or (2) providing additional reasonable assistance in gathering, modifying or deleting Customer Personal Data, to the extent Customer Personal Data is not accessible to the Customer and/or cannot be modified or deleted by the Customer.

-The CSP shall not make the Customer's right for deletion or return of the Customer Personal Data subject to the prior resolution of any issue in relation to the Cloud Services Agreement, unless there is a legal obligation for the CSP, e.g. a court decision, preventing the CSP to delete Customer Personal Data.
+The CSP shall not make the Customer's right for deletion or return of the Customer Personal Data subject to the prior resolution of any issue in relation to the Cloud Services Agreement, unless there is a legal obligation for the CSP, e.g. a court decision, preventing the CSP from deleting Customer Personal Data.